Parting With Your Stuff

 For example, I have a small glass that belonged to my grandfather.
 He used this glass when enjoyed a spot of Ballantine’s Scotch Whiskey.
 So, now and again (excuse me for a moment–be right back.)
 “Salud, Granpa.”
 It is after 5 o’clock.

 I’ve been trying to clean out the garage and rearrange the house since our sons were married.
 Since there are several items that are not being used, I decided to clean house.
 While pushing these items to the front of the garage for easy pick up, I felt alleviated.
 Our garage would finally look uncluttered.
 So far, so good.
 It all fell apart when Mike and Manny from Rhino’s Hauling, in Redwood City, California, started lifting and placing these old and broken things into the truck.
+It’s always difficult seeing your old possessions being taken away, especially when you have memories with them.
+However, it’s important to move on and clear out some of the items if you don’t use them anymore.
+Whilst it was sad, I’d definitely recommend that any homeowners decluttering their homes consider using a company that offers Cheap rubbish removals Melbourne, or wherever they live.
+This will make it easier to remove these items as they take them away for you.

 I began sobbing.
 It wasn’t that broken dresser I was crying about, it was the years that our sons stored their t-shirts and shorts in the old dresser.
 It was the stickers that our son used to decorate the old speaker.
 The memories of watching “Sword in the Stone” and “Peter Pan” (I saved those too).